About Residence Life & Housing

 Summer Programs

-Spring 2023 Housing Information
+Fall 2023 Housing Information

-Students interested in living in the residence hall at 97 Columbia Heights for the Spring 2023 semester need to take the steps below to be eligible.
+Students interested in living in the residence hall at 97 Columbia Heights for the Fall 2023 semester need to take the steps below to be eligible.
 Our website, including the Frequently Asked Questions tab, answers many questions about life in the residence hall.
 For any additional questions, please email or call the Office of Residence Life.

 Eligibility Requirements